Income Tax when you rent out a property: case studies

 To notify HM Revenue and Customs (HMRC), you should complete a declaration of beneficial interests in joint property and income (form 17).

-Helen and Simon are married and own a property which they let out.
-Helen owns 75% of the property and is entitled to 75% of the income and Simon owns 25% and is entitled to the remaining income.
+Claire and Naoki are in a civil partnership and own a property which they let out.
+Claire owns 75% of the property and is entitled to 75% of the income and Naoki owns 25% and is entitled to the remaining income.

 Assuming the profit from letting the property was £6,000, in the absence of a declaration, each would be taxed on £3,000 (that is, 50:50).